cyber-leah/grc-portfolio/Projects/compliance-assessment-TEMPLATE.md

 ---

 ## 📝 Notes & Reflections
-_Use this space to track any thoughts, takeaways, or future ideas._
+_This space will be used to track any thoughts, takeaways, or my future ideas._

 ---